 Yet with minds full of ideas, (home)bodies that don’t like to sit still, and a passion for being outside, we consequently have poured most of our free time, energy, love, and very modest disposable income in to transforming all of our outdoor spaces, little by little, from lifeless “yards” into flourishing and purposeful edible and medicinal gardens…

 Before we knew it, our home had become a homestead – a living thing that feeds not only our bodies, but our minds and souls too.
 Here, we grow and preserve about 85% of the produce we consume, raise chickens (as dear friends who happen to also provide eggs!), and pursue sustainable living practices like rain water capture and several methods of composting.
-We share our indoor space with 33 house plants and 3 kitties – Quincy, Figaro, and Dalai.
+We share our indoor space with 33 house plants and 3 kitties – Quincy, Dalai, and Bodhi Moon.

 Located just about halfway between San Francisco and Los Angeles, we reside in a small beach town in San Luis Obispo County on the Central Coast of California.
 Known as “SLO Cal”, not SoCal.
 There is big difference between here and there!
 This area is fairly rural, with a handful of modest-sized towns surrounded by vineyards, beaches, farmland, and open rolling hills.

 We are right on the border of USDA gardening zone 9b and 10a.
 But unlike most similarly-numbered zones, it is very temperate and doesn’t get hot here often.
 This area is considered a Mediterranean climate, though being only one mile inland from the ocean, our summers are quite foggy.
 We actually struggle (or don’t even attempt!) to grow certain heat-loving crops like corn, melons, or fat heirloom tomatoes.
 Frost and freezing is also very rare here.
 I know, I know… we are spoiled rotten.
 Though an ideal climate sure does help, it is not necessary to have a thriving garden!